emeleonufavour/cut_tool/README.md

 ## Overview

-The Field Printer is a command-line utility written in C that reads a delimited text file (such as CSV or TSV) and prints specified fields to the console.
+This is a command-line utility written in C that reads a delimited text file (such as CSV or TSV) and prints specified fields to the console.
 It allows users to specify both the delimiter and the fields they want to extract.

 ## Features